IP Pascal: Modular structure

 The cap module (sometimes called a "cell" in IP Pascal terminology, after a concept in integrated circuit design) terminates the stack, and begins a return process that ripples back down until the program terminates.
 Each module has its startup or entry section performed on the way up the stack, and its finalization or exit section performed on the way back down.

 This matches the natural dependencies in a program.
 The most primitive modules, such as the basic I/O support in "serlib", perform their initialization first, and their finalization last, before and after the higher level modules in the stack.

 Porting platform

-IP Pascal has a series of modules (or "libraries") that form a "porting platform".
+IP Pascal has a series of modules (or "libraries") that form a "porting platform" called Petit-Ami (French for "little friend").
 These libraries present an idealized API for each function that applies, such as files and extended operating system functions, graphics, midi and sound, etc. The whole collection forms the basis for an implementation on each operating system and machine that IP Pascal appears on.

 The two important differences between IP Pascal and many other languages that have simply been mated with portable graphics libraries are that: